Curriculum Used in First Grade

 Writing skills, Penmanship:

-(for information on why we teach cursive, please visit our "about us" or "curriculum" page) As your student continues their writing instruction, new information learned will include: Learn formation for remaining 14 capital letters Paragraphs and poems Halfway through the year, your student will shift focus and begin work on learning the writing process: read and gather, think and plan, write and rewrite, check and polish, share results, use proper punctuation and capitalization; simple sentence structure; recognize difference between phrases and sentences; fill in missing words in sentences; write sentences using suggested words; choose titles; develop stories using assigned themes; solving riddles; sequencing; writing a process summary, starting/concluding sentences; writing friendly letters Compositions include these themes: Animal, historical, seasonal, character building, plants, school, ocean, "how to" |
+(for information on why we teach cursive, please visit our "about us" or "curriculum" page) As your student continues their writing instruction, new information learned will include: Learn formation for remaining 14 capital letters Paragraphs and poems Halfway through the year, your student will shift focus and begin work on learning the writing process: read and gather, think and plan, write and rewrite, check and polish, share results, use proper punctuation and capitalization; simple sentence structure; recognize difference between phrases and sentences; fill in missing words in sentences; write sentences using suggested words; choose titles; develop stories using assigned themes; solving riddles; sequencing; writing a process summary, starting/concluding sentences; writing friendly letters Compositions include these themes: Animal, historical, seasonal, character building, plants, school, ocean, "how to" A note from our teacher:

 Mathematics: Your 123's!